|Tel||+44 (0)1865 289300|

 |Fax||+44 (0)1865 289287|

 - Oxford Empathy Programme Research Group

 - General Practitioner

 Other interests relate to editorial processes amongst biomedical journals.
-My work has included studies into open access publications, the ethics of peer review and appeal procedures for rejected manuscripts.
-I am on the editorial board of the British Journal of General Practice, and completed an apprenticeship at the journal during my GP Academic Clinical Fellowship training.
+My previous work has included studies into open access publications, the ethics of peer review and the science behind appeal procedures for rejected manuscripts.
+I am also on the editorial board of the British Journal of General Practice.

 Dambha-Miller H. et al, (2017), Health Expectations

 Dambha-Miller H. et al, (2016), BMJ Open, 6

 Chater G. et al, (2014), BMJ (Online), 349